tarantool/doc/doc/concepts/replication/repl_leader_elect.rst

 when no nodes received a quorum of votes.
-In this case, after a :ref:`random timeout <repl_leader_elect_config>`, each node increases its term and starts a new election round if no new vote request with a greater term arrives during this time period.
+In this case, after a :ref:`random timeout <repl_leader_elect_config>`, each node increases its term and starts a new election round if no new vote request with a greater term arrives during this time.
 Eventually, a leader is elected.

 If any unfinalized synchronous transactions are left from the previous leader,